Who We Are

 President and Founder of The Nava Center

 Jodi obtained her MS in Mental Health Counseling, from the Philadelphia College of Osteopathic Medicine and is currently working on obtaining her Psy.D. from Immaculata University.
-She works as an outpatient clinician at Joseph J. Peters Institute where she provides treatment to survivors of varying forms of trauma.
-Jodi previously worked Northern Children’s Service where she provided group services to children and families within the Philadelphia area.
+She is a Licensed Professional Counselor providing treatment to survivors of varying forms of trauma.
+Jodi previously worked at the Joseph J. Peters Institute and at Northern Children’s Service where she provided individual and group services to children, adolescents, adults, and families within the Philadelphia area.
 She is a certified Prolonged Exposure Therapist and Dialectical Behavioral Therapist.
 Jodi has a passion for empowering and advocating underserved communities and has spoken out against the lack of diversity in the counseling profession, as well as ways to increase diversity and inclusion in the field.
 Her commitment to anti-racist work includes taking part in CSTA's PE Culturally Competent Task Force and her prior work as the President of the Culturally Aware Psychology Student Organization at PCOM.
 When Jodi is not working, she enjoys being outdoors with her two dogs and spending time painting or listening to music.

 Stacey Rettew, MS, LPC, NCC